Peter-Odd/DollyWood/README.md

 ==== TO RUN AND TEST THE SYSTEM ====

-TBI.
+Run tests in Eclipse (see above)
+OR
+run the following command in the terminal (you should be in folder DollyWood/):java -Djava.library.path=lib\native -jar DollyWood.jar

+Windows users can run the file run.bat do the above stated.

 ==== MORE INFORMATION ====

  * How to get more information about your project?
-<br>Send an email to main contact person below.
+<br>Send an email to Marcus Münger, marcus.munger.6193@student.uu.se
- * Who is the main contact person?
-<br>Marcus MÃ¼nger, marcus.munger.6193@student.uu.se
  * Do you have a project home page?
-<br>TBI
+<br>no